-With recommendation by the graduate chair, a doctoral candidate may earn an MS degree upon completion of the degree requirements with a Plan A thesis, Plan B project or a PhD proposal successfully defended.
+With recommendation by the Graduate Chair and approval by the Graduate Division, a doctoral candidate may earn an MS degree upon completion of the degree requirements with a Plan A thesis, Plan B project or a PhD proposal successfully defended.
 The degree may not be awarded retroactively.
 The candidate must file a Graduate Application for Degree by the appropriate deadline in the semester when the requirements are met.
-Students who already have an MS degree in an equivalent field are not eligible for this enroute option.
+Students who already have an MS degree in an equivalent field are not eligible for this en route option.

 PhD students are expected to publish their research in refereed journals.
 This provides feedback from the research community while developing a publication track record prior to graduation.
 The student must present and defend the dissertation at a final examination, which is conducted by the dissertation committee.
-This examination may not be repeated except with approval from the graduate program and the Graduate Division, which has additional rules pertaining to the defense. http://manoa.hawaii.edu/graduate/content/final-defense https://www.hawaii.edu/researchcompliance/responsible-conduct-research
+This examination may be repeated once with the recommendation of the Graduate Chair and approval from the Graduate Division, which has additional rules about the defense.

+http://manoa.hawaii.edu/graduate/content/final-defense